kisimediaDE/ngx-cron-editor-translate/README.md

 ## History

-The ngx-cron-editor is a fork of the vincentjames501's [angular-cron-gen](https://github.com/vincentjames501/angular-cron-gen) for AngularJS 1.5+ and claudiuconstantin's [cron-editor(https://github.com/claudiuconstantin/cron-editor)].
+The ngx-cron-editor is a fork of the vincentjames501's [angular-cron-gen](https://github.com/vincentjames501/angular-cron-gen) for AngularJS 1.5+ and claudiuconstantin's [cron-editor](https://github.com/claudiuconstantin/cron-editor).
+The ngx-cron-editor-translate is a fork of haavardj's [ngx-cron-editor](https://github.com/haavardj/ngx-cron-editor) for Angular 8+ support and material design

-**The main additions of this fork is support for Angular 8+ and material design.**
+**The main additions of this fork is support for ngx-translate.**

 ## License: